jamesgarriss/onering/story/chapter001.md

 The biggest of the three men waved his free arm at Balwuf and yelled back, "Get out of here!
 This is none of your business!"

-Balwulf cautiously took another step forward and said, "I think it is; I think it’s all of our business right now.”
-He glances back to make sure the other two were with him.
+Balwulf cautiously took another step forward and said, "I think it is; I think it’s all of our business right now."
+He glanced back to make sure the other two were with him.

+Bjarn gave a slight nod to Balwulf, making sure his bow was handy, and Treadnor raised his mattock just enough to ensure it was in plain sight.

+One of the other men turned towards Balwulf and replied, "This man," he waved dismissively at the one with the branch, "cheated us back in Dale.
+All we are doing is collecting on his debt."
+He pointed south through the bushes and said, "His ponies have some supplies.
+We'll get our fair share and leave the rest.
+So take the boy and the man and back off.
+You can have the rest of the ponies when we're gone."